Close Menu

 Additionally, a $2 fee is applied to online civil penalty payments.

-If a vehicle owner's liability insurance coverage has not actually lapsed, they should have their insurance company (which must be licensed to do business in North Carolina) electronically submit a certificate of insurance (Form FS-1) to NCDMV.
+If a vehicle owner's liability insurance coverage has not actually lapsed, they should have their insurance company, which must be licensed to do business in North Carolina, electronically submit a Certificate of Insurance (FS-1) to NCDMV.

 Upon receipt of the FS-1 showing continuous coverage, NCDMV will update its records and all fines will be cleared.